jaseknighter/flora/README.md

 * Ruleset 1: b->a
 * Ruleset 2: a->ab

-The above axiom and rulesets will result in the following sentences when run 5 times, starting with the axiom 'b' as Generation 0.
-Ruleset 1 states that each time the character 'b' is encountered, it is replaced with 'a.'
-Ruleset 2 states that each time the character 'a' is encountered, it replaced with 'ab.'
+The above axiom and rulesets will result in the following sentences when run six times, starting with the axiom `b` as Generation 0.
+Ruleset 1 states that each time the character `b` is encountered, it is replaced with `a`.
+Ruleset 2 states that each time the character `a` is encountered, it replaced with `ab`.

 * Generation 0: b
 * Generation 1: a